privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

       ### Un-tutorials

-      Unlike virtually all other coding curriculums, The Coding Space doesn’t use follow-along instructions.
+      Unlike virtually all other coding curricula, The Coding Space doesn’t use follow-along instructions.
 Instead, we employ Untutorials: fun and engaging games, websites, or apps that students are challenged to figure out how to build.

       Untutorials list the high-level tasks students need to complete the project, but intentionally leave out how to accomplish those tasks.
 Students develop strong grit, determination, and problem-solving skills by figuring out the rest via tinkering, Googling, asking a friend, and iterating towards a solution, all while developing deep insights and intuition of high-level concepts.